slimebox/crazy-taxi/README.md

 In any case, when the fare reaches the destination, they will automatically be billed the total amount.
 Some may choose to add tips - such as those with a different fare type - and some may choose to wait to pay the fee, though invoices tend to have a penalty for late payment.

+## Levelling Up

+The taxi job has levels - which allow you to gate a player's access to vehicles behind the total amount of fares they have completed - no matter whether they're fast, slow, long distance, short distance, slow and steady, or crazy taxi mode.

+The levelling equation is configurable via config.lua, and accepts any numerical equation

 ## Time Limits

 Optionally, you may enable time limits for fares.
 This enforces approximately twice the estimated time for a trip, accounting for speed limits and traffic lights, to ensure that a short trip (Pillbox Hill to Vespucci Boulevard) doesn't end up going way off course (to Paleto Bay) to artifically increase the fare counter.